novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-111.md

 "Thanks, whatever it is."

-"If you're thankful, spill the beans."
+"If you're thankful, spill your heavenly secret."

 "Okay.
 I'll discuss it with Team Leader Han soon."